BTF-SCPSL/CustomHint/READMEENG.md

   is_enabled: true
   # Debug mode?
   debug: false
+  # Provide data for plugin statistics (data will not be shared with third parties).
+  send_anon_info: true
-  # Enable or disable HUD-related commands.
+  # Enable or disable the HUD settings in the game menu.
-  enable_hud_commands: true
+  hud_settings: true
   # Enable or disable automatic plugin updates.
   auto_updater: true
   # The interval for changing {hints} placeholder (in seconds).